vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 The bootstrap machine must meet the following prerequisites:

-   * A minimum of 6 GB of RAM,  2-core CPU , 160 Storage GB .
+   * A minimum of 6 GB of RAM, 2-core CPU, 160 Storage GB .
    * System time is synchronized with a Network Time Protocol (NTP) server.
    * Docker and containerd binaries are installed.
 For instructions on how to install Docker, see [Docker documentation](https://docs.docker.com/engine/install/centos/).
    * Ensure that the bootstrap VM is connected to Tanzu Kubernetes Grid management network, `sfo01-w01-vds01-tkgmanagement`.